 · elaborate ceremonies of mutual pardon and ritual cleansing; and

 · a mystical rebirth into the real world, where such atavistic cruelties were no longer tolerated.

-As an extreme example, the Maya staged sacred ball games so challenging that the rare winning team took all the onlookers’ belongings and the losing (winning?) team’s captain sometimes sacrificed his life.
+As an extreme example, the Maya staged painful ball games so sacred that the rare winning team took all the onlookers’ belongings and the losing (winning?) team’s captain sometimes sacrificed his life.
 Such confrontations might stem from duel-challenge, provided the challenged party could call upon volunteer and mercenary champions.

 Outer space offers a handy death arena for those who must have their mortality served to them piping hot.

 “The particular combination of physical and mental empowerment, retreat from and return to the ordinary world, and spiritual renewal that adventure offers, bears a close formal resemblance to classic warrior myths.
 And with care and thought, it should be possible to design adventures that could serve as initiation ceremonies for boys making the transition to manhood.
 Undoubtedly, activities not based on adventure, and myths not based on war can also be developed that would similarly move men forward toward maturity and transcendent experience.
 To assert that myths meet human needs and that we need new myths, does not imply that the Age of Enlightenment is over, just that rationalism has limits: it can take the world apart, but not put it back together.
 Only stories and visions do that.”
 James William Gibson, Warrior Dreams: Violence and Manhood in Post-Vietnam America, Hill and Wang, A Division of Farrar, Straus and Giroux, New York, 1994, p.
 308.